Mick Foley: WWF Champion (1998–2000)

 In August 1999, Foley returned after a three-month absence recovering from knee surgery to resume his feud with Triple H, who had kayfabe injured Foley's left knee with his sledgehammer.
 On an episode of Raw is War, Mankind drew with Triple H in a match for the number one contender for the WWF Championship, which resulted in a Triple Threat match between Steve Austin, Triple H and Mankind at SummerSlam where Mankind won the WWF Championship for a third time by pinning the reigning champion Austin.
 Mankind's win led to an enraged Triple H to assault Austin, justifying Austin's absence while he healed a knee injury.
 The next night on Raw is War, Triple H defeated Mankind to win his first WWF championship.
 A feud then developed between Mankind and Triple H. This included Triple H defeating Mankind in another Boiler Room Brawl on the September 23 edition of SmackDown!, as part of a five-match "gauntlet" challenge set upon Triple H by Vince McMahon.
 It was around this time that Foley began to realize he was going to have to retire soon.
-In addition to the massive physical toll he had inflicted on his body, Foley then began to develop cognitive problems such as forgetting simple bodily motions and trouble remembering how to write and spell basic words.
+In addition to the massive physical toll he had inflicted on his body, Foley began to develop cognitive problems such as forgetting simple bodily motions and trouble remembering how to write and spell basic words.
 Foley's last match was meant to be a tag team bout with Al Snow in November 1999.
 With the WWF having to go on devoid of their biggest star Stone Cold Steve Austin at the time (who was out with a broken neck), Foley felt that the company would suffer too badly if another one of its top talents disappeared from the roster, although The Rock was surging in popularity.
 Foley, even in the poor condition he was in, decided to endure for a few more months until Austin returned.

 Around the latter part of the year, Foley and The Rock patched up their friendship and teamed up to form a comedy duo titled the Rock 'n' Sock Connection, becoming one of the most popular acts during that time.
 The pair won the tag team titles on three occasions.
 One notable match was a Buried Alive encounter in September that pitted the Rock 'n' Sock Connection against The Undertaker and The Big Show, who were out for revenge after losing the tag titles one week earlier.
 The Big Show tossed Mankind off the stage, landing him hard on the dirt and falling into the grave with Mankind travelling nearly 25 ft in total.
 Foley then helped Raw is War achieve its highest ratings ever with a segment featuring himself (as Mankind) and The Rock.
 The "This Is Your Life" segment aired on September 27, 1999, and received an 8.4 rating, with Yurple the Clown making another appearance.